 How to Get Raccoons Out of the Chimney

-Thankfully, inside a chimney there is very little for raccoons to destroy or damage, unlike in the attic.
+Thankfully, inside a chimney, there is very little for raccoons to destroy or damage, unlike in the attic.
 But keep in mind that a raccoon living in your chimney is probably foraging for food on your property.
-It may be digging through trash, stealing your pet food and wreaking havoc on your flower beds.
-This is why many people choose to evict raccoons rather than waiting for them to leave.
+It may be digging through trash, stealing your pet food, and wreaking havoc on your flower beds.
+This is why many people choose to evict raccoons rather than wait for them to leave.

 Don’t’ Light a Fire

 Whatever you do, don’t light a fire if you suspect that raccoons are living in your chimney.
 “Smoking them out” won’t work, and in the best-case scenario you will end up with a stressed animal running around your house.